wavemaker/docs/learn/how-tos/multi-security-provider.md

 ## Adding Multiple Security Providers

-In Wavemaker 11.10, configuring multiple security providers has been made simpler.
+In WaveMaker 11.10, configuring multiple security providers has been made simpler.

 1. Navigate to the **Security** Tab and enable Authentication & Authorization
 2. Click **plus (+)** icon in the Security Providers section.
 By clicking this icon, you can configure as many security providers as needed for your application.